renzol2/brain/docs/dynamic-range-processing.md

 ---
-tags: music mus-407 electroacoustic dynamic-range
+tags: music mus-407 electroacoustic dynamic-range dynamics
 ---

 # Dynamic Range Processing

 **Dynamic Range**: Difference between highest/lowest level (dB) of an audio signal

+- difference between _loudest_ and _quietest_ part of a signal
+- a big part of orchestral music is _large dynamic range_: the drama between the quietest parts of the piece and the loudest parts
+- meanwhile, pop music generally has a small dynamic range to be loud across the whole song: for uniformity of energy, to be heard over background noise, etc.

 A _dynamic range process_ (DRP) changes a signal's dynamic range by altering its amplitude.

 - measuring signal amplitude
 - adjusts signal amplitude based on measured value

-Measured & processed signals can be the same or different
+Measured & processed signals can be the same or different (i.e. there can be distinct _source_ & _target_ signals. see: [[side-chaining]])

 Applications include: